splunk/public-o11y-docs/gdi/opentelemetry/environment-variables.rst

         - Use it to set the memory limit for the ``memory_limiter`` processor.
 512 MiB by default
         - No
     *   - ``SPLUNK_MEMORY_TOTAL_MIB``
-        - Total memory in MIB to allocate to the Collector
+        - Total memory in MiB to allocate to the Collector
         - No
     *   - ``SPLUNK_REALM``
         - Your Splunk realm